HARPSIE'S WEBSITE -

 has some information on using aspirin in cats with arthritis.

 Metacam (meloxicam) is a non-steroidal anti-inflammatory drug (NSAID) available in both injectible and liquid (oral) form.
 It is approved for use in dogs in both forms, but since cats tend to metabolise NSAIDs very poorly, in the USA meloxicam is only approved for use in cats in its injectible form.
 This is because it is intended to be a one-off treatment as a painkilling injection following surgery.

 This was also the case in Europe, but in June 2007, the oral form of Metacam was licensed for cats for longer term pain management e.g. for use in cats with arthritis.
 The new feline version of Metacam is a 0.5mg/ml oral suspension compared to the canine version which is a 1.5mg/ml suspension.

 In the USA, meloxicam also appears to be being used more and more frequently off-label for cats in its liquid (oral) form on an ongoing basis, but because there is no feline version available, vets are using the canine version at reduced doses.

-Unfortunately meloxicam is nephrotoxic, i.e. toxic to the kidneys.
-In fact, it can cause permanent damage to the kidneys (papillary necrosis), with the result that a number of cats seem to have developed acute or chronic renal failure after taking meloxicam.
-I am therefore mystified as to why the drug has been approved for ongoing use in cats in Europe.
+Unfortunately meloxicam can be nephrotoxic, i.e. toxic to the kidneys.
+In fact, it can cause permanent damage to the kidneys (papillary necrosis), with the result that a number of cats seem to have developed acute or chronic renal failure after taking meloxicam, although this is by no means inevitable and the dose used seems to be a factor.

 Metacam may interact with ACE inhibitors such as benazepril (Fortekor or Lotensin) or enalapril (Enacard) so do not give both medications to your cat without checking with your vet first.